keithlegg/gnelscript/README.md

    Organized by the following modules:
-   -  examples    - home for all the current examples of things you can do with the library
    -  math_ops    - math, vectors, matrices, the core logic of it all
    -  point_ops   - points, polygons, and objects, the "brains" of geometry processing
    -  obj3d       - data structure for 3D models.
 Inherits all the other stuff
    -  raster_ops  - image manipulation with PIL, framebuffer
    -  render      - brain dead simple 3D rendering, examples of using pygfx modules to build a 3D render

+   Example files are split up by type:
+   -  examples            - examples of geometry processing
+   -  examples_2d         - examples of 2D rendering and 2D vector processing
+   -  examples_render     - examples of 3D rendering
+   -  examples_selection  - examples of extracting portions of polygon geometry
+   -  examples_vector     - examples of 3D vector processing

    Stuff you can ignore for now :
+   -  examples_wip - work in progess examples
    -  unit_tests   - not done yet
    -  raytrace     - someones code I imported and am considering intergrating
    -  dag_ops      - directed acyclic graph, first stab at a scene graph (not working yet)
    -  grid_ops     - nothing here yet, future home of mapping and grids
    -  examples_2d  - nothing here worth looking at
    -  render_2d    - nothing here yet, future home of 2D rendering

-The big changes from original pyrender:

-  - cleaner, more organized code
-  - added 3X3 matrices
-  - matrix and vectors are their own types of object now
-  - numpy integration, so it can interface to numpy arrays seamlessly
-  - better point operators
-  - better polygon operators
-  - working triangulation
-  - improved object operators and primitive objects
-  - object3D type
-  - "matrix" render - pass a 3X3, or 4X4 matrix to renderer directly